18F/handbook/pages/tools/slack/notifications-general-communication.md

 ### How can I manage my notifications?
 You can [set up notification preferences](https://youtu.be/wuyWwzazef8) and decide what messages will trigger notifications for you.
 You are able to [pause notifications](https://slack.com/help/articles/214908388-Pause-notifications-with-Do-Not-Disturb) as needed to help you concentrate.

-You can also set your phone to Do Not Disturb mode or turn off notifications from the Slack app.
+You can also turn off notifications for the Slack app on your phone.
 Don't worry — though we have different schedules and may message each other at different times, there's no expectation for people to respond when they're not working.